-Educating employees regarding the impact of trauma exposure allows for anticipatory coping and normalization of stress reactions.
-Even more importantly, it increases the likelihood that staff members will identify early warning signs, which can minimize the impact, improve resilience, enhance healthy coping, and prevent the negative effects of cumulative stress.
+Educating human service professionals regarding the impact of trauma exposure allows for anticipatory coping and normalization of stress reactions.
+Even more importantly, it increases the likelihood that staff will identify early warning signs, which can minimize the impact, improve resilience, enhance healthy coping, and prevent the negative effects of cumulative stress.
 Addressing traumatic stress can positively impact the quality of work, job satisfaction, and overall well-being for those who work in human service professions.

 Summary of Program: Our Traumatic Stress Management (TSM) Train the Trainer (T4T) program consists of a 3-day instructor training course, a 3-year license to use the TSM curriculum (Power Points & professional materials), and access to coaching and consultation with KSL Research for the duration of the licensing period.
 Participants are provided with in-depth instruction on topic content and best practice strategies for training delivery.

-What separates our TSM T4T program from others is a focus on cutting edge research in the neurosciences and practical solutions that can promote a healthy work culture and improve self-care.
-The TSM curriculum utilizes a balanced approach to addressing work stress by validating the personal costs while also valuing the resilience of the work force and their service to the community.
+What separates our TSM T4T program from others is a focus on cutting edge research in the neurosciences and practical solutions that can promote healthy work cultures and improve employee wellness.
+The TSM curriculum utilizes a balanced approach to addressing work stress by validating the personal costs while also valuing the resilience of the work force and honoring their service to the community.

 Completion of a 3-day TSM T4T workshop is required for all facilitators of the TSM curriculum.
-Upon successful completion of the 3-day workshop and on-site certification, facilitators will be certified to conduct TSM trainings to participants inside their designated organizations.
+Upon successful completion of the 3-day workshop, facilitators will be certified to conduct TSM trainings to participants inside their designated organizations.